 This instructional guide will provide the needed information to create a bootable external hard drive on Mac.
-This guide will show you how to create a bootable drive using the Ventura installer, however, this same process can be used if you are running Monterrey, Big Sur, Catalina, Mojave, and so on.
+This guide will show you how to create a bootable drive using the Ventura installer, however, this same process can be used if you are running Sonoma, Monterey, Big Sur, Catalina, Mojave, and so on.

 You will first begin by downloading the same version of macOS that you are currently running or newer if you want to test the latest versions of macOS before upgrading.
 However, you can only install a newer version of macOS if your computer's hardware can support it.

 You can view your current system's version of macOS by clicking on the Apple drop-down menu (located at the top left of your screen) and selecting the About This Mac menu option.

 In this new pop-up, the last listed item “macOS” will inform you of your current version of macOS installed.

 Now that we know the version of macOS we have installed we can begin the installation of macOS onto an external hard drive.
 Download the version of macOS needed via the links below.